djames1/ppc64le-overlay/README.md

     * Gentoo by default builds with `--enable-release`.
 This causes segfaults on ppc64le.
 We build it with `--disable-release`.
     * Disable gold linker as it will fail during linking on ppc64le
     * Always enable skia as it is required in newer firefox.
 This will be helpful for big endian users.
+    * Disable `jemalloc`.
+Supposedly this isn't needed as of Firefox 65, but we do it anways to be safe.
+    * Set the `system-*` use flags not to be set by default.